 Both.
 Originally the UNIT Surf Pool had been designed for fresh water, but we can also implement pumps that are equipped for salt water.

-So how is that thing anchored in place in the water?
-How does that work?
+So how is it anchored in place in the water?

 There are different options depending on the body of water and the ground structure.
 Anchoring is definitely an easy one and we use the same technique for our wakepark features.

 What is the material you’re using, like where you stand before getting on the wave and then the actual feature to create the wave?